Error Resilient Space Partitioning: Constructions of Error Resilient Space Partitions

-\item The tiles colored~2 consist of points $(x,y,z)$ in a basic cube such that $f(x,y,z)_1 \leq t/2$ and $f(x,y,z)_2 > t/2+t/\sqrt{2}$.
-(These are the points that are close to a wall only in a single coordinate -- the `interiors' of the fattened facets.)
-Note that each basic cube contains six such tiles, and each such tile contains points of two adjacent basic cubes.
+\item The tiles colored~2 consist of points $(x,y,z)$ in a basic cube such that $f(x,y,z)_1 \leq \frac{t}{2}$ and $f(x,y,z)_2 > \frac{t}{2}+\frac{t}{\sqrt{2}}$.
+(These are the points that are close to a wall only in a single coordinate -- the `middle parts' of the fattened facets).
+Note that each basic cube intersects six such tiles, and each such tile contains points of two adjacent basic cubes.